Payroll of the home employee employed by an individual

 Please note

-benefits in kind which the employee ceases to receive during leave shall not be deducted from his remuneration.
+Benefits in kind which the employee ceases to receive during leave shall not be deducted from his remuneration.

 Transport costs are expenses incurred by the employee to travel from his usual place of residence to his place of work.
 The employee uses public passenger transport or public bicycle rental services.